Easy Balsamic Chicken

 It's crucial to use a pan that is safe for use with oil, since this marinade is oil based.

-If you don't have a lid for your pan, you could also cover with foil or finish cooking in the oven at 350?.
+If you don't have a lid for your pan, you could cover it with foil, or finish cooking in the oven at 350°F.

-You can also use this recipe for bone-in chicken but the cooking time may vary.
+You can also make this recipe with bone-in chicken, but the cooking time will be longer.

 Nutrition